 - MPAs might have seasonal restrictions.
 MPAs are created for a variety of reasons, and depending on those reasons, each site has different rules about which activities are allowed within that area.
 For example, a site that aims to protect a coral reef might limit the specific style or type of fishing allowed, while a site working to protect whales might prohibit shipping lanes from passing through that area while whales are in the vicinity.
 This means that when planners are working to determine a suitable site for alternative energy, they need to consider where MPAs are located, as well as what activities are allowed within those MPAs.

 Quick Caveats.
 The data set shown in MarineCadastre.gov is a data service through the MPA Center.
-The MPA Center updates the data set annually to ensure that the most recent data are represented.
+The MPA Center updates the data set as needed to ensure that the most recent data are represented.
 Although the data set breaks down the MPAs into five categories, users will still have to seek out further information about what activities are permitted in each area before pursuing planning within that site; each MPA is different and categorical breakdowns do not cover all of these differences.
-Also, fisheries management areas (FMAs) are not included in this version of the data set because the many individual areas with a wide variety of allowed activities make for a confusing picture, appearing as though the entire ocean were off-limits.
+Also, fisheries management areas are not included in this version of the data set because most fisheries areas are not considered MPAs under the International Union for Conservation of Nature’s international MPA definition.
 For a complete version of the data set and to further explore MPAs and their classifications, please visit the MPA Center Inventory webpage.

 Data Expert Source

-Mimi D’Iorio, GIS Manager, NOAA National MPA Center
+Mimi D’Iorio, GIS Manager, NOAA’s National Marine Protected Areas Center

 For questions, please contact firstname.lastname@example.org.